Fly & Cruise Antarctica

 Prefer to sail?
 If you are planning on flying to Argentina and taking a ship to Antarctica, find out more about Antarctic Cruises.

-You can fly from Southern Chile to Antarctica in 2 hours from December to February.
+You can fly from southern Chile to Antarctica in 2 hours from late November through to early March.
 Charter flights to the Antarctic Peninsula and South Pole are increasingly popular.
-If you're looking to avoid the Drake Passage, a flight from Punta Arenas, Chile, is likely to be the best way to reach the white continent.
+If you're looking to avoid the Drake Passage, a flight from Punta Arenas or Puerto Natales is likely to be the best way to reach the White Continent.

 With flying becoming an ever more popular route to Antarctica, there's an increasing number of flight options to consider, depending on time available, area of interest and budget: